TaterTotterson/microWakeWord-Trainer-Nvidia-Docker/README.md

 ## Prerequisites

-- Advanced playbook requires Nvidia RTX xx90, you need more then 20GB vram.
+- Advanced notebook requires Nvidia RTX xx90, you need more then 20GB vram.

 ## Quick Start